Ex-Officials Call For $46 Billion For Tracing, Isolating In Next Coronavirus Package

 The proposal comes as governors have struggled with competing interests of reopening their economies while keeping their communities safe.

-A handful of states have taken steps to relax their social distance guidelines, including Alaska, Georgia and Tennessee.
+A handful of states have taken steps to relax their social distancing guidelines, including Alaska, Georgia and Tennessee.

 Others, like North Carolina and Michigan, have extended their restrictions into May.

-Michigan Gov. Gretchen Whitmer, who has come under fire from protesters, defended her stay-at-home orders Sunday, while raising Gottlieb and Slavitt's main points.
+Michigan Gov. Gretchen Whitmer, who has come under scrutiny from protesters, defended her stay-at-home orders Sunday while raising Gottlieb and Slavitt's main points.

 "What we know is that we have to have robust testing," she said on ABC's This Week.
 "We have to have community tracing.
 We've got to have a plan for isolation for people that do get tested positive for COVID-19 in the future."